jaysaurus/echo-handler/README.md

   exceptionOptions: undefined, // specify additional options for the ExceptionClass here.
   factoryOverride: undefined, // if supplied with an absolute file path, this will allow you to return a new instance of Echo-Handler, see above.
   i18n: 'en', // Default language used if client doesn't provide language code.
 Will also try to set echo-handler's own messages to that language (PLEASE FORK AND ADD MESSAGES!)
-  logger: console, // supply an object that has a .log(string) method and echo.log() will use that instead.
+  logger: console, // supply an object that has a .log(string) method and .error(string) method; echo.log() and echo.error() will use that object instead of console.
   messageFolder: undefined, // MANDATORY: the absolute location of your message files

   regionalizer: (item, language) => { // this is the default regionalizer